sarsko/AdventOfCode/5/readme.md

 Now, the problem is, I don't know APL, so I have spent far more time than I would like to admit on solving todays task, but I must say:\
-it was a lot of fun:)
+It was a lot of fun:)

 I have no idea if my solution is even vaguely idiomatic, but it solves the problem, and is quite succinct, so I am happy.